Pokeball (with button-release lid)

 - You must distribute Remixes under the same license as the original.

 - Remixing or Changing this Thing is allowed.

 - Commercial use is allowed.

-We're sure Intentional3D would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Intentional3D would love to see what you've printed.
+Please document your print and share a Make with the community.